- Apply Today

 Transfusion Medicine Master's Program

-The Master of Science in Transfusion Medicine is an ongoing collaboration between Marquette University and BloodCenter of Wisconsin.
+The transfusion medicine program is a collaboration between Marquette University and BloodCenter of Wisconsin.
 The first 18 credits must be completed at BloodCenter within two and a half years of starting the program.
 Additional credits are completed exclusively at Marquette University.
 Students have the option to enroll at Marquette if it does not interfere with course work at BloodCenter.

 Visit the department web page for more detailed program information.